#eye #eye

 ︎ ︎ ︎

-Aisling Phelan is an Irish multidisciplinary artist working across 3D animation, AI, video, sculpture, and live interactive technologies.
-Her work explores what it means to be human in an era of rapid technological advancement and pervasive algorithmic influence.
+Aisling Phelan is an Irish multidisciplinary artist exploring digital doubles, speculative futures and human-machine interactions and entanglements.
+Through 3D animation, AI, video, sculpture, and live interactive technologies, her work explores what it means to be human in an era of rapid technological advancement and pervasive algorithmic influence.

 Goodbye Body was recently screened on the Living Canvas, Europe’s largest outdoor digital art screen, at the Irish Museum of Modern Art.
 Her latest work, Surrogate Bodies, was commissioned by and exhibited at BETA Arts & Technology Festival in Dublin in November 2024.
 Her degree show, Dual Reality, was shortlisted for the Royal Dublin Society Visual Art Awards and included in their annual exhibition and was exhibited at 126 Gallery for the Galway International Arts Festival in 2022.